pjb3/back-end-web-development/bewd-spring-2015.md

  - Sign-up for these newsletters: [Status Code](http://statuscode.org/), [Node Weekly](http://nodeweekly.com/), [JavaScript Weekly](http://javascriptweekly.com/), [HTML5 Weekly](http://html5weekly.com/) and browse and read the latest one for articles that interest you.
 Post your fav (of all of them) into slack.
  - Listen to [NodeUp episode #87](http://nodeup.com/eightyseven)
 - Complete the [nodeschool workshoppers](http://nodeschool.io/#workshoppers): javascripting, git-it, learnyounode, how-to-npm.
+- Do at least half of [Learn the CLI the Hard Way](http://cli.learncodethehardway.org/book/)

 ##### Class #3 Express, stacktraces, and debugging